Department of Computer Science & Information Technologies

 Welcome!

-Our innovative programs provide students with the latest research and understanding in the fields of computer science and information technology.
-Our programs provide a high-quality education that thoroughly prepares students for challenging, in-demand careers and graduate school.
+Our innovative programs provide students with the latest research and understanding in computer science and information technology.
+We prepare students for in-demand careers and graduate school.

-To succeed, students will need a strong foundation in computer science concepts and must also be willing to learn and be comfortable with problem solving and decision-making.
+Students need a strong foundation in CS concepts and must be comfortable with problem-solving and decision-making.

 You have options...

-Whether you want to specialize in computer software, hardware, secure computing, data science, or something in between, we offer a variety of ways for you to become an expert in your field.
+Whether you want to specialize in software, hardware, secure computing, data science, or something in between, we offer many ways to become an expert in your field.

 - Majors/Minors